Edited By : Renée Deveney

 Parents whose premature babies developed NEC after consuming Enfamil or Similac have filed baby formula lawsuits against manufacturers Abbott Laboratories and Mead Johnson.

-In August 2022, judges consolidated baby formula lawsuits from across the country in Illinois multidistrict litigation.
-As of Dec.
-15, 2022, there were 88 cases pending.
+In August 2022, judges consolidated baby formula lawsuits nationwide in Illinois multidistrict litigation.
+As of March 2025, 663 cases were pending.

 Please seek the advice of a qualified professional before making decisions about your health or finances.